open-edge-platform/virtual-edge-node/vm-provisioning/README.md

 ansible_become_user: root
 ```

+**IMPORTANT**: While using root as the **ansible_become_user** allows for full administrative access on the remote
+hosts, it can lead to permission issues when creating, reading, or writing files and directories.
+This is because files
+created by tasks running as root may not be accessible to non-root users.

+**Recommendation**:
+To avoid permission errors, it is recommended to use the actual Ansible user (e.g., guest) for tasks that involve file
+operations.
+This ensures that files and directories are created with the correct ownership and permissions, allowing
+seamless access and management.

 - Define the desired copy_path on the remote host where you wish to copy the script.
 If the specified
 copy_path does not exist, it will be created automatically during the script execution.